-The Founders of These 6 Startups Just Won a Trip to Hang With Richard Branson on His Private Island
+The Founders of These 6 Startups Just Won a Trip to Hang With Richard Branson on His Private Island The winners of Shopify's Build a Business contest will also be joined by Shark Tank's Daymond John, Seth Godin and Tim Ferris.

 How's this for a prize: a five-day business workshop held on Richard Branson's private Necker Island, taught by Branson himself with help from mentors including Shark Tank's Daymond John, Marie Forleo, Seth Godin and Tim Ferriss.